 3. Biological therapy

-Biological therapy may be referred to as biological response modifiers, immunotherapy, or biotherapy.
-It is the form of anti-cancer agent that is now gaining popularity.
-The treatment uses the body’s immune system to help fight prostate cancer.
+Biological therapy may be referred to as biological response modifiers, immunotherapy or biotherapy.
+This type of prostate cancer treatment is growing in popularity.
+The therapy supercharges the body’s immune system to help fight prostate cancer.
 Sipuleucel-T is a type of biological therapy used for treating advanced or recurrent prostate cancer.
 The treatment uses some of the patient’s immune cells that are engineered genetically in the laboratory to address prostate cancer.
-It then injects these cells back into the patient’ body via a vein.

 4. Hormone therapy

 Prostate cancer is stimulated by the male hormones that are known as androgens.
 Testosterone is the main male androgen.
 Hormone therapy is therefore known as androgen suppression therapy or ADT.
 The treatment either blocks, adds or removes the hormones (testosterone) to help treat the prostate cancer or tumor.
-In case the patient received hormone therapy for the treatment of his prostate cancer, the doctor will have to conduct a testosterone test to monitor the hormone.
-It is a way of finding out if the medication is working correctly.
+While undergoing this form of prostate cancer treatment, our doctor will conduct a testosterone test to monitor the hormone and ensure the medication is working correctly.